Sirze01/Scrabble_Junior_Game/ReadMe.txt

 -> Some extra features were added:
    -> Remove a word from the board
-      -> A great attention was given to leave letters which belong to other words unchanged -> Import your own dictionary
+      -> A great attention was given to leave letters which belong to other words unchanged -> You cannot create other words as a side effect of the removal -> Import your own dictionary
       -> In the beggining, we ask you to import your own set of words to unveil your full creativity -> Delete current board